 Question: "How long does the Permanent Resident sponsorship process take?"

 Answer: Preparing for the application can take 1-2 months depending on how fast you work on it.
-Recent processing times reported by my clients range widely from as soon as 5 months when applying from the U.S. to 18+ months, though the Canadian government's web site still shows 1 year.
-So a total of 7-10 months can be expected from the beginning of preparing your application to receiving a decision by the government and your "Confirmation of Permanent Resident" (COPR) status.
+Recent processing times reported by my clients range widely from as soon as 5 months when applying from the U.S. to 18+ months, though the Canadian government's web site still shows different timings.
+So expect a total of 7-18 months from the beginning of preparing your application to receiving a decision by the government and your "Confirmation of Permanent Resident" (COPR) status.

 Question: "Should I do the sponsorship application myself or hire a Canadian immigration lawyer?"

 Answer: Firstly, I can state clearly that unless you have serious issues to consider as part of your situation, you do not need an immigration lawyer.
 They are far too expensive for a normal PR sponsorship application and they hand your work an inhouse RCIC staff member to do it (definition of RCIC coming next).
 However, please do hire a full immigration lawyer if you have a complicated and very uncertain case!

 If you find the PR application process daunting or you are simply too busy to work through it yourself, you can hire someone to help.
 The person you want to hire is a "Regulated Canadian Immigration Consultant", or "RCIC" for short.

-And you want a reputable one!
-Wherever there are important legal boundaries to cross that people are eager to get through but are uncertain as to whether they can, there are predators and parasites who want to prey on desire and fear.
+And you want a reputable RCIC!
+Whenever there are important legal, physical, and psychological boundaries to cross which people are eager to get through there are predators and parasites who want to prey on your desire and fear.